IPv6 - Communication

 A host in IPv6 network is capable of auto-configuring itself with a unique link-local address.
-As soon as it is equipped with an IPv6 address, it joins a number of multicast groups.
-All communications related to that segment happens on those multicast addresses only.
+As soon as host gets an IPv6 address, it joins a number of multicast groups.
+All communications related to that segment take place on those multicast addresses only.
 A host goes through a series of states in IPv6:

 DAD (Duplicate Address Detection): When the host does not listen from anything from the segment regarding its Neighbor Solicitation message, it assumes that no duplicate address exists on the segment.

 Neighbor Advertisement: After assigning the addresses to its interfaces and making them up and running, the host once again sends out a Neighbor Advertisement message telling all other hosts on the segment, that it has assigned those IPv6 addresses to its interfaces.